arash039/python-projects/stockholm/Readme.md

 ## Project Overview

-Stockholm is a Python-based file encryption and decryption tool designed for securing files within a designated directory.
+Stockholm is a Python-based file encryption and decryption tool designed for encrypting files with specific formats within a designated directory.
 It uses the Fernet encryption from the cryptography library and supports reversing the encryption process.
 The project includes Docker support for containerized execution.

 ## Features